demisto/content/Packs/DeprecatedContent/Playbooks/playbook-PAN-OS_EDL_Setup_README.md

 DEPRECATED.
 Use "PAN-OS EDL Setup v3" playbook instead.
 Configures an external dynamic list in PAN-OS.
-In the event that the file exists on the web server, it will sync it to demisto.
+In the event that the file exists on the web server, it will sync it to Cortex XSOAR.
 Then it will create an EDL object and a matching rule.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.